DQIX/desmume-scripts/TKG/ItemRespawnDisplay/README.md

 (15bit AT output) % 8
 ```
 The function responsible is `FUN_0208EA10` (USA).
+### About Church Saves VS Quicksaves
+`FUN_overlay_d_17__0218b688` (USA) seems to check an 8bit flag at `0x020F33DC` (USA):
+- 0 = load a church save
+- 2 = create a new save
+- 5 = load a quicksave
+- 6 = title screen

+If the flag is 0 or 2 (church save or new save), the function calls `FUN_0208ea10` (USA), which determines the fountain group for new saves or otherwise loads a church save's existing fountain group, then initializes the current capacity for all sparkly spots for both church saves and new saves.
+It explicitly masks (bitwise "and") each 32bit sparkly spot bitfield with `0xFE01FFFF`.

+This means church/new saves cause bits 17-24 (current capacity) to be zeroed.
+If the flag is 5 (quicksave), this initialization function (`FUN_0208ea10`) isn't called.
 ### Special Thanks
 - Gradis for providing the sprite of Stornway's inn sign
 - Adenine's save editor for item sprites